TurkuNLP/turkunlp.github.io/people.md

             <div class="content">
 	    	<h3><a href="https://www.utu.fi/en/people/saara-hellstrom">Saara Hellström</a></h3>
 			<h4>Doctoral researcher</h4>
-      		<p>Saara Hellström is interested in register variation in online context.
+      		<p>Saara is interested in register variation in online context.
 She focuses on web language use from a multilingual, cross-linguistic perspective using various machine learning and statistical methods.
 Currently, her main research focus is on French and Swedish web registers and hybrids.</p>
       	    </div>
         </div>
         <div class="col-4u 12u$(small)">